EricFan24/CS4156_TeamAkea/README.md

 - Predict categories the article belongs to.
 For example, the article might belong to 'POLITICS', 'WELLNESS' etc.
 - Query articles with one or multiple keywords.
 Keywords can include the generated tags, categories as well as the Author Name.
 - Creation of client that uses the service.
+- Recommend articles to a user depending on the articles that they've searched before.

 ## Video Demo
 - First iteration demo: https://youtu.be/QXQI32gLffQ